Undergraduate Degree and Grades

 Are international students eligible for funding?

 All of our students receive full funding for all three years of the program; however, the U.S. government requires proof of a minimum amount of financial support to issue a student visa.
-For the 2016-17 academic year, that minimum is $17,727.
-Our current funding package falls slightly short of this minimum.
+Our current funding package typically falls slightly short of this minimum.
 The applicant would therefore be required to show proof (savings, employment, etc.) of that additional funding.
 (See the Graduate School's I-20 information page for details.)

 When will I be notified of the program's admission decision?

-My GPA and/or GRE scores aren’t stellar.
+My GPA is not stellar.
 Will that ruin my chances for admission?

 Who should write my letters of recommendation?